bcgov/aps-infra-platform/documentation/how-to/api-discovery.md

     For example:

     ```md
+    notes: |
-    notes: "Useful API is a versatile toolset for developers, offering a comprehensive suite of functions
+      Useful API is a versatile toolset for developers, offering a comprehensive suite of functions
-            and endpoints to streamline application development.\r\n\r\n
+      and endpoints to streamline application development.

-            Visit the [Useful API page](https://api.useful.com) to view the API spec and request access."
+      Visit the [Useful API page](https://api.useful.com) to view the API spec and request access.
     ```

 Now it's time to publish the Dataset: